kubernetes-hy/kubernetes-hy.github.io/pages/part1.md

   deployment.apps/images-dep created
 ```

 And the same file is available again.
+We'll learn more why you should avoid using persistent volumes with deployments like this in part 2.

 If you are interested in learning more about running your own storage you can check out.